Slamy/Wiki_MiSTer/Configuration-Files.md

 ### vsync_adjust
 Sets the vsync buffer mode for HDMI output.
 This setting does not affect direct video or analog output from the IO board.

 Some HDMI displays can accept somewhat non-standard signals, allowing for lower display latency with MiSTer.
 It is recommended that you start with a setting of 0, and then try modes 1 and 2 to see if they work with your display or capture device.
+Different cores will have different results.

 `vsync_adjust=0` Default.
 Buffered 60hz HDMI video output, compatible with most HDMI devices.